WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

 This MCR run can be recreated by running the mcrBuildGains.m file then typing wecSimMCR in the command window.
-Based on the results, the optimal latching time is slightly lower than expected which may be due to imperfect latching or complex dynamics which aren't taken into account in the theoretical optimal.
+Based on the results, the optimal latching time is slightly lower than expected which may be due to imperfect latching or complex dynamics which aren't taken into account in the theoretical optimal calculation.
 Regardless, latching results in much larger power when compared to traditional passive control.

 .. figure:: /_static/images/latchTimeSweep.png
    :width: 500pt

-Further, the figure below shows the excitation force and velocity, which are effectively in phase when a latching time of 2.4 seconds is implemented.
+Further, the figure below shows the excitation force and velocity, which are close to in phase when a latching time of 2.4 seconds is implemented.

 .. figure:: /_static/images/latching.png